-The people and property in the State of Alaska are at risk from a variety of hazards that have the potential for causing human injury, property damage, or environmental harm.
+People and property throughout Alaska are at risk from a variety of hazards that have the potential for causing human injury, property damage, or environmental harm.

-The purpose of hazard mitigation is to implement projects that eliminate the risk or reduce the severity of hazards on people and property.
-Mitigation programs may include short-term and long-term activities to reduce the hazards, reduce exposure to hazards, or reduce the effects of hazards.
-Mitigation could include education, and construction projects.
+The purpose of hazard mitigation is to implement projects that reduce the risk severity of hazards on people and property.
+Mitigation programs may include short-term and long-term activities to reduce hazard impacts or exposure to hazards.
+Mitigation could include education, construction or planning projects.
 Hazard mitigation activity examples include relocating buildings, developing or strengthening building codes, and educating residents and building owners.